cltl/nafparserpy/README.md

 Compared to KafNafParserPy, layer objects are decoupled from the underlying lxml etree, allowing for a clear separation between object and tree manipulation.

-`nafparserpy` is compatible with Python 3.7 (for Python 3.6 you will need to install [dataclasses](https://pypi.org/project/dataclasses/)).
+*nafparserpy* is compatible with Python 3.7 (for Python 3.6 you will need to install [dataclasses](https://pypi.org/project/dataclasses/)).

+See the [pages](https://cltl.github.io/nafparserpy/) for the documentation.

 ### NAF version and DTD
 The currently supported NAF version is [3.3.a](naf_v3.3.a.dtd).